relaycoder/konro/README.md

 ### Testing Your Logic

 Testing is a major strength of Konro.
-Since the core operations are pure functions, you can test your business logic without touching the filesystem.
+Since the core operations are pure functions, you can test your business logic without touching the filesystem by using the `in-memory` API style.

 ```typescript
 // my-logic.test.ts